andraugust/andraugust.github.io/quantum-3.md

 ## 1. The Free Particle

-Conceivably the simples particle to model is one with no forces acting on it.
+Conceivably the simples particle to model is one with no forces on it.
 This is the so-called _free particle_.
 Without forces the Hamiltonian is

 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$

-Note that mass is treated as a fixed parameter, instead of as an operator like position or momentum.
-The reason is that mass, as far as has been experimentally shown, doesn't have measureable uncertainty associated with it, instead, it behaves like charge in the sense that it's an intrinsic propert of the particle, independent of measurement.
+Mass here is treated as a fixed parameter, instead of as an operator like position or momentum.
+The reason is that mass doesn't (seem to) have uncertainty associated with it.
+Instead, it behaves like charge in that it's intrinsic to the particle, independent of measurement.

 Plugging $$\mathbf{H}$$ into the GSE yields the free particle PDE